OGNIMOHUB

 6.2.
 Manual Review and Investigation

-Alerts generated by the automated system will be subject to manual review by trained AML officers.
-This review will involve:
+Alerts generated by the automated system are subject to manual review by trained AML officers, including gathering additional information, analyzing transaction patterns, and documenting findings.

 6.3.
 Red Flags

-- Unusual Transaction Patterns: Sudden increase in transaction volume or value, frequent transactions just below reporting thresholds, transactions inconsistent with the customer's known business or financial profile.
+Sudden increase in transaction volume or value, or frequent transactions just below reporting thresholds.

-- Customer Behavior: Reluctance to provide information, providing false or misleading information, unusual urgency, or attempts to avoid reporting requirements.
+Reluctance to provide information, false or misleading information, or unusual urgency.

-- Structuring: Breaking down large transactions into smaller ones to avoid detection or reporting thresholds.
+Structuring: Breaking down large transactions into smaller ones to avoid detection.

 7. Suspicious Activity Reporting (SAR) / Suspicious Transaction Reporting (STR)